mgoltzsche/k8spkg/CONCEPT.md

 TBD: Override package dependency

 PROBLEM: For consistency/security: Repository ID must equal the repository URL (go-getter) in case of remote packages.
-Otherwise changing a dependent repository's ID so that it overlays an installed package could delete the installed package.
+Otherwise changing a dependent repository's ID so that it overlays an installed package could overwrite the installed package unintentionally.
 PROBLEM: How to deal with parameters?
 Each package has a configuration of its own and may require different dependencies depending on the environment it should be installed in.

-Solution: Don't support dependencies but let the user provide precisely the packages she likes to install and their order.
+Solution: Don't support dependencies but let the user provide explicitly the packages she likes to install and their order.
 Still: It would be great to support local dependencies or rather multi-module packages in order to install cert-manager and some issuers afterwards

+KISS!